 The bill, known as the Enhanced Cybersecurity for SNAP Act, amends sections 5101.54 and 5101.542 of the Revised Code to enhance the security of Ohio's Supplemental Nutrition Assistance Program (SNAP) by requiring the use of chip-enabled electronic benefit transfer (EBT) cards.
 Specifically, it mandates that all existing EBT cards be replaced with chip-enabled cards by October 1, 2026, and that all new cards issued thereafter must also be chip-enabled.
 Additionally, the bill introduces new rules concerning cybersecurity and digital services related to EBT cards and mobile payments, which must be adopted within one year of the bill's effective date.
 These rules are intended to ensure that cybersecurity measures align with private sector standards and federal requirements for payment cards.

-The bill also includes provisions for appropriations to support the transition to chip-enabled EBT cards, allocating $5.3 million from both the General Revenue Fund and the Federal Fund Group for this purpose.
-The Director of Job and Family Services is authorized to reappropriate any unspent funds from fiscal year 2026 to fiscal year 2027 to facilitate this transition.
-Overall, the legislation aims to improve the security and efficiency of the SNAP program in Ohio while ensuring that households in need receive timely assistance.
+The bill also includes provisions for appropriations to support the transition to chip-enabled EBT cards, allocating a total of $10.6 million from both the General Revenue Fund and Federal Fund Group for this purpose.
+The Director of Job and Family Services is tasked with overseeing the implementation of these changes and ensuring that the necessary cybersecurity measures are in place.
+Overall, the legislation aims to improve the security and efficiency of the SNAP program in Ohio, addressing concerns related to fraud and unauthorized access to benefits.